Kelerchian/Caretaker/README.md

-# Caretaker v0.5.1-beta
+# Caretaker v0.6-beta

-A Javascript library for making a new breed of structured HTML5 Form
+A Javascript library for making a new breed of structured HTML5 Form and Views

-## What's New in 0.5.1?
+## What's New in 0.6?

-Customizable Request Header, Separated Image and TextareaHTML extension files, Custom Validation.
+CaretakerView - Structure your view.
+CaretakerView is still in alpha, careful.

 ## What is Caretaker?